fluent/fluentd-docs-gitbook/configuration/config-file.md

 for more detail.

-### process\_name
+### `process_name`

-If set this parameter, fluentd's supervisor and worker process names are changed.
+If this parameter is set, fluentd supervisor and worker process names are changed.

 ```
 <system>
   process_name  fluentd1
 </system>
 ```

-If we have this configuration, `ps` command shows the following result:
+With this configuration, `ps` command shows the following result:

 ```
 % ps aux | grep fluentd1